ReddyDivya/rd-namaste-javaScript/Season1/Ep-8-let-const.md

 ## let & const
 - **let & const** declaration are hoisted.
 We can also say, **let** is in the **Temporal Dead Zone** for the time being.
+- These variables are not attached to a window object because they reside in a different memory space.
+- We can access let and const variables after initializing values to those variables.

 ## Let's see the difference between **var** and **let**
 ### Example 1 - using var: